igorkasyanchuk/active_storage_validations/README.md

 ### Aspect ratio
 The keys starting with `aspect_ratio_` support two variables that you can use:
-- `aspect_ratio` containing the expected aspect ratio, especially usefull for custom aspect ratio
+- `aspect_ratio` containing the expected aspect ratio, especially useful for custom aspect ratio
 - `filename` containing the current file name

 For example :